Get insider access

 Epson EpiqVision Flex CO-W01

 The Epson Home Cinema 1080 is better than the Epson EpiqVision Flex CO-W01.
 The EpiqVision is meant for use in bright office rooms, and as such, it's a bit brighter than the Home Cinema 1080.
 Still, the Home Cinema is better suited for watching movies due to its 1080p resolution, as the EpiqVision projects a 1280x800 resolution, which is a 16:10 aspect ratio that is great for work but not optimal for movies.
-The Home Cinema 1080 also has superior contrast and way better pre-calibration accuracy.
+The Home Cinema 1080 also has way better pre-calibration accuracy.

 BenQ HT2050A